efugier/smartcat/README.md

   -s, --system-message <SYSTEM_MESSAGE>
           system "config"  message to send after the prompt and before the first user message -c, --context <CONTEXT>
-          context string (will be file content if it resolves to an existing file's path) to include after the system message and before first user message -a, --after-input <AFTER_INPUT>
+          context string (will be file content if it resolves to an existing file's path) to include after the system message and before first user message
+  -a, --after-input <AFTER_INPUT>
-          suffix to add after the input and the custom prompt --api <API>
+          suffix to add after the input and the custom prompt -f, --file <FILE>
-          overrides which api to hit [possible values: openai] -m, --model <MODEL>
-          overrides which model (of the api) to use -f, --file <FILE>
           skip reading from the input and read this file instead -i, --input <INPUT>
-          skip reading from input and use that value instead -h, --help
+          skip reading from input and use that value instead -t, --temparature <TEMPARATURE>
+          temperature between 0 and 2, higher means answer further from the average --api <API>
+          overrides which api to hit [possible values: openai, another-api-for-tests] -m, --model <MODEL>
+          overrides which model (of the api) to use -h, --help
           Print help
   -V, --version